Open Studio Saturdays

 Imagine the “coordinates” of your home — the colours, symbols, and shapes that represent where you feel most yourself.
 Then explore the dreamlike, layered world of Patrick Cruz’s installations, using printed sections of his work as a starting point for intuitive mark-making, dissolving the boundaries between your world and his.

-Saturday, September 27, 2025
+September 27, 2025 - Watercolours in the studio!

 With a focus on playing with materials and process, artist Liz Toohey-Wiese offers an exploration with watercolour paint, composition, and questions of place, which she developed for the collaborative project Where Does the Rain Go?, featured in the Gibson’s inaugural exhibition Edge Effects.
 Participants will work with traditional quilting templates to transform simple paintings into new and creative assemblages.